Gwrych Castle: Partial recovery

 In 2018 Gwrych Castle and its estate was sold to Gwrych Castle Preservation Trust, a registered charity, enabled by a grant from the National Heritage Memorial Fund.
 Some of the estate is leased to Natural Resources Wales for a 999-year term.

 The aims of the Gwrych Castle Preservation Trust are: 'to preserve for the benefit of the people of north Wales and of the nation, the historical, architectural and constructional heritage that may exist in and around Gwrych Castle, Abergele, North Wales in buildings (including any building as defined in Section 336 of the Town & Planning Act 1990) of particular beauty or historical, architectural or constructional interest.'
 Further aims were also explained in a Welsh-language article setting out their hopes to promote Welsh-based crafters, artists, musicians, and other creative avenues; "It's clear which path we want to follow - one that supports Welsh culture."

 The castle is open to visitors seven days per week from 10am to 5pm for a fee.
 The main building remains a ruin and cannot be accessed, but a small number of rooms, some outbuildings, and the castle grounds can be visited.
-Due to the high cost of repairs and restoring lost content, the trust relies on volunteers or/and philanthropists who contribute their time, experiences, knowledge and skills.
-From the castle the views are far reaching; the Irish Sea to the north, the Little Orme and Great Ormes near Llandudno to the west, to the east the hill where Castell Cawr is located, Rhyl and Prestatyn, and on good days Liverpool.
+Due to the high cost of repairs and restoring lost content, the trust relies on volunteers and/or philanthropists who contribute their time, experiences, knowledge and skills.
+From the castle the views are far reaching; the Irish Sea to the north, the Little and Great Ormes near Llandudno to the west, to the east the hill where Castell Cawr is located, Rhyl and Prestatyn, and on good days Liverpool.

 Gwyrch Castle is a Grade I listed building.
 In 2024 the castle was placed in the highest category of risk on Cadw's Buildings at Risk register.